Chart Color Schemes

 AreaSearch analysis of employment trends sees Walcha performing better than 90% of local markets assessed across Australia

-In contrast, health care & social assistance employs only 9.3% of local workers, below Rest of NSW's 16.9%.
-While there are local employment opportunities, many residents commute elsewhere for work based on Census data.
-Between June 2024 and June 2025, employment increased by 4.5%, labour force grew by 3.9%, leading to a fall in unemployment rate by 0.6 percentage points.
-Meanwhile, Rest of NSW saw employment decline by 0.1% with a rise in unemployment rate by 0.4 percentage points.
-State-level data from Sep-25 shows NSW employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-National employment forecasts from Jobs and Skills Australia project national growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Walcha's employment mix suggests local growth of approximately 4.8%% over five years and 10.9% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localised population projections.
+Many residents commute elsewhere for work based on Census data analysis.
+Over the 12 months to June 2025, employment increased by 4.5%, and labor force grew by 3.9%, reducing the unemployment rate by 0.6 percentage points.
+In contrast, Rest of NSW had an employment decline of 0.1% and a labor force growth of 0.3%, with a rise in unemployment rate by 0.4 percentage points.
+National employment forecasts from Jobs and Skills Australia (May 2025) project national growth at 6.6% over five years and 13.7% over ten years, but industry-specific projections suggest Walcha's employment mix may grow by approximately 4.8% over five years and 10.9% over ten years.

 Frequently Asked Questions - Employment